-No one knows the best places to take photos better than a local photographer!
+No one knows the best places to take photos better than local photographers!
 That makes sense, right?

-A skilled and knowledgeable Kona resident will know just about every spot that’s perfect for your photo exterior needs: great angles, beautiful lighting, and interesting backgrounds.
+A skilled and knowledgeable Kona resident will know just about every spot that’s perfect for your photo exterior needs: great angles, beautiful natural light, and interesting backgrounds.

-Plus, they can also chat with about other cool things to do in Kona with kids.
+Plus, they can also chat about other cool things to do in Kona with kids.